ninja-lifts/Elevate_labs_Task2/Phishing_Analysis_Report.md

 ## 2. Email Header Analysis
   How to View the Header (in Gmail)
-    --Open the email
+    - Open the email
-    --Click on 3 dots (More)
+    - Click on 3 dots (More)
-    --Select "Show Original"
+    - Select "Show Original"
-    --It opens the full raw header + message
+    - It opens the full raw header + message
-    --Gmail also gave all the information but i also used a another tool .( I have a attached a Screenshot showing the result of a genuine message from trusted source.)
+    - Gmail also gave all the information but i also used a another tool .( I have a attached a Screenshot showing the result of a genuine message from trusted source.)
 To analyze the headers, I copied the full email header  and paste it into a header analyzer tool (MXToolBox).
 The tool revealed following discrepancies:

 **Authentication-Results (SPF & DKIM):**